Marketing and Interdisciplinary Business

 We encourage students to maximize school-wide opportunities, gain international perspectives through study abroad, or develop leadership skills in our many student organizations and honor societies.
 Our department also builds experiential learning into the curriculum, preparing students for the realities of the professional world through the practical application of skills and knowledge.

-Community Engaged and Project Based Learning
+Community Engaged and Project-Based Learning

 Create meaningful change while learning your craft through courses integrating real-world collaborations with community partners.
 When a local alternative high school for at-risk youth lost a major funding source, marketing, and high school, students worked together to create a multiplatform marketing campaign—including web design, video shorts, ad materials, and appeal letters—to increase visibility and financial support.
 Other students have worked with community partners to expand awareness of services for the homeless, build consensus on public policy issues, and analyze the management and marketing strategies of local arts nonprofits.